 Then I swapped the new ones in.

-There's a lot of information out there about tyres, and I ended up with some from Big O. I don't think they're strong enough, even at >1600lbs each, so next time I'm getting some light truck tyres.
+There's a lot of information out there about tyres, and I ended up with some from Big O. I don't think they're strong enough, even at >1600lbs each, so at replacement time I got some Yokohama Geolandars - light truck tyres.

 I had thought about getting a set of these, but they were 16"ers, and would raise the van enough that the skylight would hit the garage door frame on the way in.
 The old tyres were approaching their limit, and they could do with replacing, and the wheel trims were ugly, but stock :o) I'd decided to go to Rhein 15" alloys as used in South Africa, so I could install bigger brakes later.
 Now, 215/65/15" tyres are the same rolling radius as the stock 185/82/14"s.
-The thing is, it's hard to get a strong enough sidewall (minimum load index of 96) in this size, so I stepped up to 235/60/15"s, a whopping 0.05" taller :o)
+The thing is, it's hard to get a strong enough sidewall (minimum load index of 96) in this size, so with the Big Os, I stepped up to 235/60/15"s, a whopping 0.05" taller :o) The Geolandars are 215/70/15"ers, so a little taller, but the speedo's a lot more accurate.

 There was all manner of little dents, scratches and chips.
 It was 21 years old, so what did you expect?
 I puttered around fixing as many of these as I can, sanding things down to bare metal and priming them, then drove it over for a complete respray.